ValeriHristov/Introduction-to-Programming/Tasks.md

     // ---> Write some code goes here which swaps the values <--- cout << first << second // This should print b a
     ```

+1. If you know that the gravitational field of the Moon is approximately 17% of that on the Earth, write a program that reads a person's weight on the earth and writes on the console the corresponding weight on the Moon.

+1. Write a program that reads a person's weight on the Moon and prints the corresponding weight on the Earth.

+1. Write a program that reads 3 numbers - a,b and h - sides and height of a trapezoid, and calculates its area.

+1. As you know, a power function is defined as f(x) = a*x^b, where a and b are real numbers.
+Write a program that reads two integer numbers - a and b, and prints on the console the derivative of the given function

 1. Write a program which asks the user for a **5-digit** number and then prints:
     - the same number in binary
     - the same number in hex